awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-long-polling.rst

 you supply to the |sqsclient| class' ReceiveMessage member function.

-.. note:: You should make sure that the AWS client's request timeout is larger than the maximum long poll time (20s) so that your :methodname:`ReceiveMessage` requests don't time out while waiting for the next poll event!
+.. note:: You should make sure that the AWS client's request timeout is larger than the maximum long poll time (20s) so that your :functionname:`ReceiveMessage` requests don't time out while waiting for the next poll event!

 **Includes**